Greyhound Abbreviations

 BEGS – Bookmakers Evening Greyhound Services.

-Grade – the level of race, determined by the ability of the dogs to run.
+Grade – The level or class of a race, determined by the ability of the dogs (e.g., A1 is top grade, A10 is lower).

-Open race – the top division in greyhound racing, frequently indicated by the acronym OR.
+Open Race – The top division in greyhound racing, open to all dogs, frequently indicated by the acronym OR.

-Tricast – a wager in which the gambler tries to determine which three dogs arrive home first.
+Tricast – A wager in which the gambler tries to predict which three dogs arrive home first in the correct order.

-Trial – a race without betting with the goal of giving greyhounds experience, assisting the grader in evaluating new entries, or assisting those getting back in shape after a break from the track.
+Trial – A race without betting.
+Goals include giving greyhounds experience, assisting the grader in evaluating new entries, or helping dogs regain fitness after a break.

-Tote – a particular kind of pool betting system run by the tracks to provide gamblers with an option other than using bookies.
+Tote – A pool betting system run by the tracks, providing gamblers with an alternative to fixed-odds bookmakers.

 A – Always